Dilli-WebDev/Omnifood/README.md

 - Tablet - Vertical
 - Mobile phones

-Minimal Media Queries using - Rem unit/Percentages/Reusuable Grid and Flex layouts .
+Minimal Media Queries because:
+Used Rem unit/Percentages/Reusuable Grid and Flex Container in Main Code.

-_you can view in any Screen and my site layout won't break._
+_you can view in any Screen and my site layout won't break.😛_

 ---

 **Used Netlify Forms - Please do submit the Form in my Page 😁**
+---